gdenes355/pythonsponge-server/README.md

 sudo ./install.sh
 ```

+## Database
+The repo is structured such that you could plug in a variety of db solutions.
+The current public implementation supports **Google Firesfore / Firebase**.

+### Google Firestore / Firebase
+First, create a new Firebase project at https://console.firebase.google.com/.
+Enable the Firestore database.

+On the remote Google Cloud server this should automatically give you access to your database.

+To debug locally, at https://console.cloud.google.com/iam-admin/serviceaccounts you need to create a service account with the relevant permissions (`Cloud Datastore User`, `Datastream Service Agent`, `Firebase Realtime Database Service Agent`, `Firebase Rules Firestore Service Agent`, `Firestore Service Agent`).
+Go to Keys, and create a new key (json), and copy-paste its content into `pythonsponge-google-creds.json`

 # Local debugging

 The server can be run on localhost, which alongside a local instance of `python-frontend` allows end-to-end testing.